Skip to content

 Overview

-The top-level Ansible playbook main.yml run by play.sh will provision 5 VM hosts (rancher and k8s1..k8s4) in the existing XCP-ng Home pool, all running Ubuntu Server 24.04 Minimal without customizations besides basic networking and authorized SSH key for the user erhhung.
+The top-level Ansible playbook main.yml run by make will provision 7 VM hosts (rancher and k8s1..k8s6) in the existing XCP-ng Homelab pool, created using Terraform by the homelab-xcp project, all running Ubuntu Server 24.04 Minimal without customizations besides basic networking and authorized SSH key for user erhhung.

-All cluster services will be provisioned with TLS certificates from Erhhung's private CA server at pki.fourteeners.local or its faster mirror at cosmos.fourteeners.local.
+All cluster services will be provisioned with TLS certificates from Erhhung's private CA server at pki.fourteeners.local (or its faster mirror at cosmos.fourteeners.local) with the help of cert-manager and Step CA.

 Cluster Topology